Yoast/wordpress-seo/readme.txt

 Although technical optimization is a big part of SEO, it's not easy.\
 Yoast understands that only some people who work on SEO are experts or have the time to dive into the technical aspects of a website.
 That's why Yoast SEO handles much of the technical optimization, freeing up your time to work on other parts of your website, like writing awesome content that attracts visitors.

-* Get automated technical SEO improvements, like optimized meta tags, right out of the box.
+* **Get automated technical SEO improvements**, like optimized meta tags, right out of the box.

-* Add canonical URLs to tell search engines which content they should show when you have pages with similar content.
+* **Add canonical URLs** to tell search engines which content they should show when you have pages with similar content.

-* Get advanced XML sitemaps, making it effortless for search engines to understand your site structure and index your web pages effectively.
+* Get **advanced XML sitemaps**, making it effortless for search engines to understand your site structure and index your web pages effectively.

-* Elevate your brand presence with customizable titles and meta description templating, ensuring consistent and compelling search result snippets that drive click-through rates.
+* **Elevate your brand presence** with customizable titles and meta description templating, ensuring consistent and compelling search result snippets that drive click-through rates.

-* Get best-in-class Schema.org structured data integration, significantly increasing your chances of getting visually rich search results that attract more users.
+* **Get best-in-class Schema.org structured data integration**, significantly increasing your chances of getting visually rich search results that attract more users.

-* Take complete control over your site's breadcrumbs, allowing visitors and search engines to navigate your website seamlessly.
+* **Take complete control over your site's breadcrumbs**, allowing visitors and search engines to navigate your website seamlessly.

-* Significantly improves your website's loading times, courtesy of Yoast SEO's innovative data management techniques tailored for WordPress.
+* **Significantly improves your website's loading times**, courtesy of Yoast SEO's innovative data management techniques tailored for WordPress.

-* [Advanced] Yoast SEO comes with a wide range of crawl settings that optimize how search engines crawl your site and reduce its carbon footprint.
+* [Advanced] Yoast SEO comes with a wide range of crawl settings that **optimize how search engines crawl your site** and reduce its carbon footprint.
 This lowers your site's environmental impact and contributes to a sustainable web.

 #### WRITE AWESOME CONTENT THAT USERS AND SEARCH ENGINES LOVE

-Unlock the full potential of your content with Yoast SEO's state-of-the-art content analysis.
+Unlock the full potential of your content with Yoast SEO's **state-of-the-art content analysis**.
 Crafting compelling content becomes easier with Yoast SEO's suite of features designed to help you increase your website's content performance.

-* Leverage detailed SEO analysis that guides you toward creating SEO-friendly content, allowing you to target the right keywords and boost your visibility in search results.
+* **Leverage detailed SEO analysis** that guides you toward creating SEO-friendly content, allowing you to target the right keywords and boost your visibility in search results.

-* Drive engagement and enhance readability with the integrated readability analysis.
+* **Drive engagement and enhance readability** with the integrated readability analysis.
 Ensure your content is clear, concise, and effortlessly readable by humans and search engines alike.

-* To effectively cater to a global audience, benefit from Yoast SEO's full language support for English, German, French, Dutch, Spanish, Italian, Russian, Indonesian, Polish, Portuguese, Arabic, Swedish, Hebrew, Hungarian, Turkish, Czech, Norwegian, Slovak, and Greek.
+* To **effectively cater to a global audience**, benefit from Yoast SEO's full language support for English, German, French, Dutch, Spanish, Italian, Russian, Indonesian, Polish, Portuguese, Arabic, Swedish, Hebrew, Hungarian, Turkish, Czech, Norwegian, Slovak, and Greek.

 * Preview your content as it will appear in search results directly within Yoast SEO, even on mobile devices.
-This helps you to fine-tune your meta titles and descriptions to maximize click-through rates.
+This helps you to **fine-tune your meta titles and descriptions to maximize click-through rates**.

-* Enable your HowTo content to be displayed in search results by using the innovative Schema structured data blocks for the WordPress block editor
+* Enable your HowTo content to be displayed in search results by using the **innovative Schema structured data blocks** for the WordPress block editor

-* A dedicated breadcrumbs block ensures your users always know their location within your website.
+* **A dedicated breadcrumbs block** ensures your users always know their location within your website.

-* Embrace inclusivity in your content creation process with the inclusive language analysis.
+* **Embrace inclusivity in your content creation process with the inclusive language analysis**.
 This optional feature analyzes your text and provides suggestions to make your content more inclusive and considerate of different audiences.
 By using inclusive language, you can create a welcoming environment and ensure your content resonates with diverse groups of people.

-* Seamlessly do keyword research right within the plugin with the Semrush integration.
+* **Seamlessly do keyword research** right within the plugin with the Semrush integration.
 Find out what related keywords people are searching for, so you can optimize your content to reach more audiences.

-* Track your rankings in Yoast SEO with the Wincher integration.
+* **Track your rankings in Yoast SEO** with the Wincher integration.
 Yoast SEO and Wincher show how your content and keywords rank in Google.
 So that you immediately know if your optimizations are paying off or if you need to take more action!

 * Are you using Elementor to build your website?
-No worries because Yoast SEO integrates with Elementor.
+No worries because **Yoast SEO integrates with Elementor**.
 Take advantage of all Yoast SEO's benefits within your favorite website builder!

-* Yoast SEO Premium even has advanced AI features, helping you write titles and meta descriptions at the touch of a button thanks to generative AI.
+* **Yoast SEO Premium even has advanced AI features**, helping you write titles and meta descriptions at the touch of a button thanks to generative AI.
 We don't use a credit system for this, so this artificial intelligence tool is free to use once you have Yoast SEO Premium.

 #### KEEP YOUR SITE IN SHAPE FOR SEO

 Yoast SEO empowers you to keep your website in perfect shape, regardless of your role or expertise:

 * Fine-tune your website's engine, allowing you to focus on creating engaging and valuable content.
-With Yoast SEO, technical optimization becomes effortless, allowing you to prioritize what truly matters.
+With Yoast SEO, **technical optimization becomes effortless**, allowing you to prioritize what truly matters.

-* Structure your website easily using Yoast SEO's cornerstone content features, enabling search engines to understand and index your most important pages effectively.
+* **Structure your website easily** using Yoast SEO's cornerstone content features, enabling search engines to understand and index your most important pages effectively.

-* Translate valuable content into structured data where applicable, allowing search engines to fully comprehend your website's meaning and context.
+* **Translate valuable content into structured data** where applicable, allowing search engines to fully comprehend your website's meaning and context.

-* Streamline collaboration and empower your team with SEO roles, granting specific access to colleagues and stakeholders.
+* Streamline collaboration and **empower your team with SEO roles**, granting specific access to colleagues and stakeholders.
 Efficiently manage your SEO strategy and ensure everyone is aligned toward achieving optimal results.

-* Yoast SEO includes a powerful front-end SEO inspector that allows you to preview and fine-tune the SEO settings directly on your website's front end.
+* Yoast SEO includes a **powerful front-end SEO inspector** that allows you to preview and fine-tune the SEO settings directly on your website's front end.
 With this intuitive tool, you can easily optimize elements such as meta titles, meta descriptions, URL slugs, robots meta tags, and structured data by seeing their appearance in real-time.

-* Yoast SEO has a regular 2-week update cycle, ensuring you always stay up-to-date with the latest development and updates from search engines.
+* **Yoast SEO has a regular 2-week update cycle**, ensuring you always stay up-to-date with the latest development and updates from search engines.

 #### POWERFUL INTEGRATION WITH OTHER TOOLS